2025 Annual Conference header with SAP sponsor

 Featured Speakers

-Nancy Giordano
+Nancy GiordanoNancy Giordano

-Strategist, Futurist, and Author of LeaderING
+Strategist, Futurist, and Author of Leadering

 Nancy Giordano is one of the world’s top futurists and a transformative voice for business leaders navigating a rapidly changing world.
 A seasoned keynote speaker and bestselling author of LeaderING, she helps organizations shift from outdated industrial models to inclusive, regenerative, and AI-era-ready systems.
 Nancy has advised two AI startups, produced immersive leadership summits, and her projects span topics from advanced tech to frozen food—all united by a desire to spark purposeful progress.
 All Executive Reception attendees will receive immediate access to her book.